-Dillan's inspirational message and very presence make him a teacher every person can learn from.
-His lifelong journey includes overcoming a teenage eating disorder to change my nutrition and lifestyle habits as well as his career, religious/spiritual and sexual identities.
+My lifelong journey includes overcoming a teenage eating disorder to change my nutrition and lifestyle habits as well as my career, religious/spiritual and sexual identities.
 From all this change, I understand what it means to be human and fear change and how to overcome profound adversity.
-I share my experiences and wisdom with audiences and individuals to know who they are and what they truly need to thrive and how relating to others with compassion and kindness is part of true success.
+I share my experiences and wisdom with audiences and individuals so they can learn who they are and what they truly need to thrive.
+I also share how relating to ourselves and others with compassion and kindness is part of true success in life.

 Born and raised in New Jersey in the 80s, I always felt out of place among my family and peers.
 I spoke up to racist jokes at the dinner table and envied the boys' school uniforms in Catholic school.
 A middle child in a divorced family, I was often told I was "too much" from an early age but channeled those feelings of rejection and sadness into creative outlets, making art and writing constantly.
 I spent a lot of time alone and sought out deeply cathartic movies and books to fuel my understanding of the human condition.

 I attended an all-female Catholic school on full scholarship due to my lower-middle-class upbringing.
 When life pressures piled up, I developed an eating disorder as a coping skill and forever changed my relationship to food and my body.
 I lost a lot of weight in a short amount of time and was so weak, I had to quit the basketball team.
 It was a rough time full of mood swings from inadequate nutrition, but my academic performance never suffered which led to my acceptance to a dual-major Elementary Education program at The College of New Jersey.
 My eating disorder faded as I thrived under stellar mentorship.